pjotrekk/lightning/blogpost/blogpost.md

 Then it creates a `GenerateSequence` Beam PTransform that generate sequence of `Long` values in the specified (from, to) range.
 If we don't specify `.to(limit)` then we get an infinite streaming input for our pipeline.
 Otherwise it's a simple batch.
 I also specified `.atRate(count, duration)` to specify how many elements to produce in given duration.
 I've chosen 1 element per 2 seconds.
 This object is applied to the pipeline.

 The next step is to map the value to something actually useful. `MapElements` transform enables just that.
 It's similiar to Java's Stream API `.map` function.
 It accepts a SimpleFunction object that we defined below.
-The lightning is generated and outputted as Kafka's `ProducerRecord`.
+The lightning is generated and emitted as Kafka's `ProducerRecord`.

 `.setCoder` is super important.
-For a simple types Beam does not require to specify a coder.
-But for a custom ones it needs to have the coder specified.
-The runner needs to be able to serialize and deserialize the object that are sent through the pipeline.
+Beam does not require to specify a coder for simple types, but for custom ones it needs to have a coder specified.
+The runner needs to be able to serialize and deserialize objects that are sent through the pipeline.
 It's not a simple in-memory stream.

 Writing to Kafka is managed by applying the `KafkaIO.Write` transform that is built using the application properties using the convenient builder function.

 It wouldn't be complete without the `pipeline.run()` statement that actually executes our pipeline.
 As this is a streaming pipeline I don't use `.waitUntilFinish()` but instead return the `PipelineResult`.
 It will be easier to test.

-`.runPipeline()` is executed asynchronically right after the Bean's initialization in with `@PostConstruct` annotation's help.
+`.runPipeline()` is executed asynchronously right after the Bean's initialization in with `@PostConstruct` annotation's help.

 ## LightningReceiver - read from Apache Kafka and write to MongoDB